yuanmingze/panoramic_optical_flow/README.md

 # Convention

+##  coordinate system

+Gnomonic coordinate system: The +Y is up the +X is right, and the origin [0,0] is image center.

+The ERP image spherical coordinate system:
+The +Y is up and +X is right, and the origin [0,0] is image center.
+The X axis range is [-pi, +pi] and Y axis range is [-pi/2, +pi/2].

+Gnomonic/ERP image coordinate system: The +Y is down ans +X is right, and the origin [0,0] is Top-Left.

+3D Cartesian coordinate system: The +X is right, +Z is forward and +Y is down.

-## Spherical Coordinate System
+## Spherical Coordinate System naming

-There is more one spherical coordinate symbol used in this project.
+There is more one spherical coordinate system notation used in this project.

 The following symbols are equal:
 - (longitude, latitude):
 - (phi, theta)
 - (lambda, phi): used in gnomonic projection;
 - (azimuth, elevation)
-And the corresponding range is [-pi, +pi] and [-pi/2, +pi/2], respectively.
-The ERP image pixel's spherical coordinate is at the center of image.

-The all 3D cartesian coordinate +x is right, +z is forward, +y is down.

-The image pixel's origin is at the top-left.
+## Optical flow

+The default, the ERP optical flow wrap around.
+For example, if a pixel from the [0.8𝜋,0] cross the longitude [+𝜋,-] to [-0.9𝜋,0], the pixel's optical flow is +0.3𝜋 not 1.7𝜋.